un-painted-org/nomadbuild/.backlog/backlog.md

    - Resolve aliases to specific versions at runtime
    - Provide clear feedback about which specific version an alias resolves to
    - Ensure backward compatibility with explicit version specifications

+131. **Fix Repository URL Format in build_info.json** - *Completed*
+   - Update build_info.json to include the new repo_url field format
+   - The new format should work for both custom and default repositories
+   - We don't care about the legacy custom_repo field - it was never published
+   - Add comprehensive tests for repository URL information
+   - Fix validation logic to properly verify repository information

+132. **Verify Git Tag Existence Before Checkout** - *Completed*
+   - Add validation to check if a user-supplied git tag exists before attempting checkout
+   - Implement proper error handling with clear error messages when a tag doesn't exist
+   - Update documentation to explain tag validation behavior
+   - Add comprehensive tests for tag validation logic
+   - Ensure validation works for both default and custom repositories
+   - Things we don't need: Support for listing available tags to help users select valid tags